 - Help Center: Browse the airFiber help center sections, maybe you'll find your answer right away with no wait times.

 - The Community: the airFiber Community forum is filled with experts from all over the world who have real life experience with functioning airFiber deployments.
 There is a very high chance that they have already faced the issue you are seeing now, as well as having experience in third-party devices that might have some influence in the issue.
-Support is usually faster in the Community, and by posting your questions there you will help others in the future.
+Support is usually faster in the Community, and by posting your questions there, you will also be helping others in the future.

 - Contact Support: the airFiber support engineers are ready to help if you did not find the answer to your questions in the Help Center or Community.
 Reach out to us via the Help page.